nikki-experiments/my-react-boilerplate/README.md

 ### Global Installs

-*Note: There is an option to install these tools globally if you wish to use them on all your react projects.
+*There is an option to install these tools globally if you wish to use them on all your react projects.
 Run the same commands above but replace -D with -g.
 The module will be in your Node.js path accesible from any project.
 Now you won't have to run the install for these tools each time you create a new project.
 However, when developing in companies this might not be the best workflow.*

 ### Add VScode Extension